 \begin{remark} For anisotropic noise, the constant $C_{\rm MFL}$ does not depend on the dimension $d$, while it does for isotropic noise.
-Let us emphasize, however, that this does not imply that anisotropic noise necessarily performs better in the context of global optimization.
-It may be preferable, for instance, to use isotropic noise with a coefficient depending on dimension, such as $\sigma(d) = d^{-\frac{1}{2}}\varsigma$ for some appropriate $\varsigma$. \end{remark}
+Note that even in the case of isotropic noise, one may choose a sufficiently small noise coefficient $\sigma$ to off-set this dimension dependence. \end{remark}